cran-task-views/Databases/README.md

 issue to the [Github repository of this task view](https://github.com/terrytangyuan/ctv-databases) .

+Suggestions and corrections by Achim Zeileis and Kirill Müller (as well as others I may have forgotten to add here) are gratefully acknowledged.

 **Relational Databases**

 This section includes packages that provides access to relational